CodeYourFuture/curriculum/content/js1/blocks/assertions/index.md

 5 ='Write an assertion for a function that implements a solution to a given problem'
 +++

+{{<tabs name="Predict, explain, check">}}

+{{<tab name="Define assertion">}}

 We now have 2 new concepts: **booleans** and **comparisons**.
 From these concepts, we can now write an assertion about the function `formatAs12HourClock`.

 > 🔑 An assertion is a _check_ that our code behaves in a particular way: this check can either succeed or fail.

 So far we've used the log function `console.log`.
 We can write assertions using another function: [`console.assert`](https://developer.mozilla.org/en-US/docs/Web/API/console/assert).

-Let's look at an example:
+The documentation says that `console.assert` writes an error message to the console if the assertion is false.
+If the assertion is true, nothing happens.
+As `finalCharacter === "?"` evaluates to true, no message will be written to the console.

 ```js
 const sentence = "Hello there, what is your name?";